 2. The Best Travel Rewards Card for Budget Travelers

-Capital One® Venture® Rewards Offers Unrestricted Travel Rewards Options
+Capital One® Venture® Rewards Credit Card Offers Unrestricted Travel Rewards Options

-The Capital One® Venture® Rewards credit card is great for those how don't want to deal with travel restrictions or complex rewards programs.
-With this card, you can get two miles per dollar spent on all purchase.
-Each mile is worth one cent for travel, to be redeemed as a statement credit.
+The Capital One® Venture® Rewards Credit Card is great for those how don't want to deal with travel restrictions or complex rewards programs.
+With this card, you can get 2 miles per dollar spent on all purchase.
+Each mile is worth 1 cent for travel, to be redeemed as a statement credit.
 For example, if you have 10,000 miles, you can get $100 towards your travel.